 Education at both the compulsory and postsecondary levels is an important public concern for citizens of all countries on all continents.
 Education remains one of the largest budget items for governments, and the increasing cost of educating our youth is a concern in times of constricted public budgets.
 Policymakers require better tools and information in order to make prudent decisions about how best to spend taxpayer funds and also serve the public in the best manner possible.
 So at EPI we focus on trying to conduct research that can arm policymakers with better information and serve society to the best of their ability.

 We also conduct our research in hopes that it informs both researchers and practitioners.
 Our extensive effort in the area of student retention is aimed at improving practice on postsecondary campuses in the US, Canada, and beyond.
 Our development of special tools to help support administrators in the development of new policies and practices to encourage students to stay on campus is an important example of this work.
 And our conferences and workshops in this area allow us to work directly with these individuals in hopes of making direct, positive change.

 We sincerely hope you find our efforts useful and informative.
-Please take time to review our website so that you are familiar with all the work we do.
+Please take time to review our brochures below or download our Capability Statement here.

 Dr. Watson Scott Swail